Terms & Conditions

 International Competitions

-Teams that qualify for international competitions through the CRA National Robotics Championship will be given specific travel, hotel, and rate details.
+Qualified Teams: Teams that qualify for international competitions through the CRA National Robotics Championship will receive specific details regarding travel, hotel accommodations, and rates.
 Teams are responsible for their own travel, registration, and accommodation expenses.
-Participation in such international events necessitates adherence to a specific code of conduct and meeting all CRA-established requirements.

-Uniforms provided for international competitions are sometimes funded through donations and sponsorships.
-These must only be used for related events unless CRA gives explicit permission.
+Delegates Uniforms: Uniforms provided for international competitions are sometimes funded through donations and sponsorships.
 The delegation uniform is restricted to the official team delegates and their mentor (one mentor per team).
+Teams must not wear any additional clothing or accessories that could alter the appearance of the official uniform or hide it in any way.
+This ensures that the uniform’s visibility and integrity are maintained during the events.

-Teams believing they have potential sponsorship contacts should provide CRA with the contact's name, phone number, email address, and company name.
+Sponsorship Proposals: Teams that have potential sponsorship contacts should provide CRA with the contact’s name, position, phone number, email address, and company name.

 CRA reserves the right to change these terms and conditions at any time.